Heat Advisory issued for Northwest Plateau by NWS - News Break

 Heat Advisory issued for Northwest Plateau by NWS

-Effective: 2021-07-10 12:00:00 MDT Expires: 2021-07-10 20:00:00 MDT Urgency: Expected Severity: Minor Certainty: Likely Instruction: Drink plenty of fluids, stay in an air-conditioned room, stay out of the sun, and check up on relatives and neighbors.
-Take extra precautions when outside.
-Wear lightweight and loose fitting clothing.
-Try to limit strenuous activities to early morning or evening.
-Take action when you see symptoms of heat exhaustion and heat stroke.
-To reduce risk during outdoor work, the Occupational Safety and Health Administration recommends scheduling frequent rest breaks in shaded or air conditioned environments.
-Anyone overcome by heat should be moved to a cool and shaded location.
-Heat stroke is an emergency!
-Call 9 1 1.
-Target Area: Northwest Plateau HEAT ADVISORY REMAINS IN EFFECT UNTIL 8 PM MDT THIS EVENING HEAT ADVISORY REMAINS IN EFFECT FROM NOON TO 8 PM MDT SATURDAY * WHAT...For the first Heat Advisory, temperatures up to 101 expected.
-For the second Heat Advisory, temperatures up to 102 expected. * WHERE...Northwest Plateau. * WHEN...For the first Heat Advisory, until 8 PM MDT this evening.
-For the second Heat Advisory, from Noon to 8 PM MDT Saturday. * IMPACTS...Hot temperatures may cause heat illnesses.alerts.weather.gov
+Effective: 2021-07-09 12:00:00 MDT Expires: 2021-07-09 20:00:00 MDT Urgency: Expected Severity: Minor Certainty: Likely Instruction: Drink plenty of fluids, stay in an air-conditioned room, stay out of the sun, and check up on relatives and neighbors.
+Target Area: Northwest Plateau HEAT ADVISORY REMAINS IN EFFECT FROM NOON TODAY TO 8 PM MDT THIS EVENING HEAT ADVISORY IN EFFECT FROM NOON TO 8 PM MDT SATURDAY * WHAT...For today`s Heat Advisory, temperatures 100 to 103 expected.
+For the Saturday Heat Advisory, temperatures 100 to 104 expected. * WHERE...Northwest Plateau. * WHEN...For today`s Heat Advisory, from Noon to 8 PM MDT.
+For the Saturday Heat Advisory, from Noon to 8 PM MDT. * IMPACTS...Hot temperatures may cause heat illnesses.alerts.weather.gov

 Comments / 0